Baby Alpaca In The Kitchen: Waiting For Florence On The Farm

 toggle caption

-McKee (left) and Breindel discuss preparations for Hurricane Florence while McKee's baby alpaca Xanadu tags along.
+McKee (left) and Breindel discuss preparations for Hurricane Florence while Xanadu tags along.

 Madeline Gray for NPR